SunyataZero/peoples-fund/docs/req-spec.md

 ## Blog posts (news items)

 ### Website and social media synchronized
-* Priority: high
+* Priority: Low

-> We will write news updates every once in a while.
-Posts to Website, facebook and twitter in synchrony is exactly what we want.
+> Not a priority anymore, we're not gonna do many blog posts and we can just post directly to FB

 ## *Languages other than English*
 will be a likely step at a later stage.